barrust/pyprobables/docs/source/code.rst

 Count-Min Sketches, and its derivatives, are good for estimating the number of occurrences of an element in streaming data while not needing to retain all the data elements.
 The result is a probabilistic count of elements inserted into the data structure.
-It will always provide a **maximum** number of times encountered.
+It will always provide the **maximum** number of times a data element was encountered.
 Notice that the result may be **more** than the true number of times it was inserted, but never fewer.
 `Further Reading <https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch>`__